EchoMAV/docs/docs/echopilot_ai.md

 ### Streaming telemetry over the network

-As of September, 2023, EchoMAV is provisioning Jetson hardware with software which includes setting the Jetson to a static IP address, installing a web UI and configuring [mavlink-router](https://github.com/EchoMAV/mavlink-router) to stream telemetry from the autopilot to 10.223.1.10:14550 over UDP.
-If you have an earlier release or flash your own image, you can install the default software using the instructions [here](https://github.com/EchoMAV/echopilot_deploy).
-The rest of the instructions below assume the Jetson module installed in your EchoPilot AI hardware has been provisioned using our software installation.
+EchoMAV provisions Jetson modules at the factory to be set to a static IP address, and a few default software applications are installed including [mavlink-router](https://github.com/EchoMAV/mavlink-router) and a web-based user interface. [mavlink-router](https://github.com/EchoMAV/mavlink-router) is an open source tool used to receive telemetry from the autopilot via a serial port and stream it to an IP endpoint (10.223.1.10:14550 over UDP by default).
+This software installation is open source and you are free to review the installation scripts or reinstall the  software using the instructions [here](https://github.com/EchoMAV/echopilot_deploy).
+The instructions below assume the Jetson module installed in your EchoPilot AI hardware has been provisioned using our software installation and static IP configuration.

-Default telemetry will stream to `10.223.1.10` using UDP (client mode) port 14550.
+Default telemetry will stream to `10.223.1.10:14550` using UDP (client mode).
 This will allow automatic connection to common Ground Control Stations including QGroundControl and Mission Planner.
 For this to work, your host computer must be set to `10.223.1.10` and the EchoPilot AI must have a [network connection](#configure-the-network) between one of the Ethenret ports and the host computer

 The telemetry endpoint can be easily changed by using the web UI at https://{IP_ADDRESS} (the recommendeded way), or more advanced users can use the command line by first [gaining console access](#accessing-the-jetson-via-the-console) and then editing `\etc\mavlink-router\main.conf`.
 For example: